 I appreciate everyone willing to participate in the caucus/convention system to endorse candidates.
 However, when so few show up, what does that say about our current practice?
-I am looking forward to having many conversations over the next few months about what Minneapolis voters want to see happen moving forward to ensure their voice is represented in our DFL process and on the Minneapolis Board of Education.
+I had many conversations through the primary and general elections about what Minneapolis voters want to see happen moving forward to ensure their voice is represented in our DFL process and on the Minneapolis Board of Education.
+With the super engaged voters in the August 2018 primary, I came in second (there were two open seats for At-large School Board).